josieisnotarat/LabCenterIMS/README.md

 5. Open `LabCenterIMS.html` in a browser and update the fetch URLs if your API isn't on `localhost:3000`.

 ## 🔐 Authentication quickstart
-- Use any lab tech account from the seeded data with the default password `password123`.
+- Upon first setup, the only user account that exists will have the username admin, and a default password of `password123`.
 - New lab techs created via the API also start with `password123`.
 Update passwords directly in SQL Server when needed.

 ## 🛠️ Troubleshooting tips